28 February 2013

 Prof. Dr. Holger Brandes from the University of Applied Sciences in Dresden, Germany, along with Markus Andrä, Wenke Röseler and Petra Schneider-Andrich have undertaken a study of the behaviour and interactions of men and women with children in early childhood education.
-A copy of their conference paper is provided below.

 The sample comprised children between the ages of 3 and 6 years, 12 female teachers only, and 21 tandems (pairs of male and female teachers working at the same centre).